The Desert Grace lodge, Namibia

 The next morning, after a night of undisturbed rest, we head back to the restaurant for a leisurely breakfast.
 The food stand concept is in evidence again - one stand with a selection of cereals and muesli, accompanied by various dried fruits and nuts, the other an option to 'create your own omelette'.

-Soon after, we pack our car and bid farewell to what was in hindsight our favourite lodge of this trip, as we continue our Namibian adventure.
+Soon after, we pack our car and bid farewell to the Desert Grace lodge, and to what was in hindsight our favourite lodge of this trip, as we continue our Namibian adventure.
 The sun is sitting higher in the sky and the temperature is already starting to rise, as it has every day of our journey through this vast, sometimes desolate, but always magical country.